-Canon G1 X Mark III versus Sony RX10 III
+Canon G1 X Mark III vs Sony RX10 III

-The Canon PowerShot G1 X Mark III and the Sony Cyber-shot DSC-RX10 III are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and March 2016.
+The Canon PowerShot G1 X Mark III and the Sony Cyber-shot DSC-RX10 III are two enthusiast cameras that were announced, respectively, in October 2017 and March 2016.
 Both the G1X Mark III and the RX10 III are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch (RX10 III) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G1 X Mark III vs Sony RX10 III